Osmahmoud/Osmahmoud.github.io/Research/index.md

 1. Ahmed E, El-shair S, **Mahmoud O**: E-optimal design for detecting the main effects in $2^k$-factorial paired comparison experiments with full profiles. *Proceedings of the 43rd Annual Conference on Statistics, Computer Sciences and Operations Research*.
 ISSR, Cairo University, 2008, Cairo, Egypt.

+1. Candler T, **Mahmoud O**, Lynn R, Majbar A, Barrett T, Hamilton-Shield J: Continuing rise in incidence of Type 2 Diabetes in Children and Young People in the UK and Republic of Ireland
+[*Submitted for publication*].

+1. **Mahmoud O**, Leary S, Marshall V, Kazi A, Hamilton-Shield J: An Evaluation of Wellpoint Health Kiosks: A Pilot Study [*Submitted for publication*].

+1. Khan Z, Gul A, Perperoglou A, **Mahmoud O**, Miftahuddin M, Adler W, Lausen B: An Ensemble of Optimal Trees for Classification and Regression. [*Submitted for publication*].

 ## Conference Presentations
 --------------------